When you’re in the zone working from home, trivial matters around the house can be super distracting. In an automated home, this isn’t the case.

 Sold yet?
-These 21 home automation ideas will set you on the path to enhanced comfort, convenience, security, and efficiency.
+Below are 28 home automation ideas that’ll set you on the path to enhanced comfort, efficiency, and security.

 Home automation can help safeguard your property even if you’re on the other side of the globe.
 Here are four home security automation ideas you might want to try.